pythtb/pythtb/docs/source/install.rst

 If you encounter issues or missing dependencies, see :ref:`Troubleshooting <install-troubleshooting>`.

+.. _install-alternative:

 Installing from Source
 ----------------------

-Installing from source is useful if you want to use the latest development version or modify the code.
+If you'd like to install PythTB from source, you can do so by cloning the repository from `GitHub <https://github.com/pythtb/pythtb>`_.
+This is useful if you want to contribute to the project or if you want to use the latest development version.

 1. Clone the repository: